oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 This resource manages images.

-!> This resource currently only provides create and read actions.
-Once update and delete endpoints have been added to the API, that functionality will be added here as well.
+!> This resource does not support updates or deletes

 ## Example Usage